Epiforge/Gear/README.md

 # Getting Started

-Insall the NuGet packages for the functionality you need.
+Install the NuGet packages for the functionality you need.

 | Package ID | Description
 | - | -